Not a remake of the Black Mirror that resides in the GB Hall of Fame,

 with the Black Mirror itself.
 Peace may have come to some.

-are out and out puzzles, more towards the front half of the game.
-Some
+information.
+There are also out and out puzzles, more towards the front

-involved inventory items, and having the item is enough.
-You don’t “use”
+Some puzzles involved inventory items, and having the item is enough.

 The game remained visually appealing till the end, and some of the